-To ensure the convergence of the integral, we may include a form factor with an expression given by $\Lambda^2/(\Lambda^2+q^2)$, where we define $\Lambda$ as some arbitrary cut-off parameter which can be related to the range of hadronic interaction \cite{Nakamura:2019nwd}.
+To ensure the convergence of the integral, we may include a form factor with an expression given by $\Lambda^2/(\Lambda^2+q^2)$, where we define $\Lambda$ as some arbitrary cut-off parameter related to the range of hadronic interaction \cite{Nakamura:2019nwd}.

 Essentially, we find that with equations \eqref{eq:approx_I} and \eqref{eq:f(q)_solved}, the integral $I$ can now be expressed as a simple function of all the involved particle's masses.
-In other words, the underlying singularities are completely dependent on kinematical variables alone and shall not require further analysis of the interactions within the system.
+In other words, the underlying singularities are completely dependent on kinematical variables alone and do not involve any dynamical interactions within the system.
 It is, however, sensitive to these variables, meaning that the enhancement would not occur if certain kinematic conditions are not satisfied.
-Nevertheless, we have arrived at a useful result that allows us to directly compute for $|I|^2$ and construct the line shape from any triangle diagram once we determine the involved masses.
+Still, we have arrived at a useful result that allows us to directly compute for intensity $|I|^2$ and construct the line shape for any triangle diagram once we determine the involved masses.

 Further analysis of the kinematical region where the triangle singularity arises leads to an exact relation between the masses in the internal triangle diagram.
 It is derived and established in \cite{Bayar:2016ftu} that the triangle singularity can only occur within the energy region of